mlibrary/design-system-old/plan.md

 ## TODO

-### React / umich-lib-ui

-- [ ] REACT-1: Figure out how to archive and move away from the public documentation around the React components.

 ### Build / Lerna

 - [ ] BUILD-1: Review the publishing process and make sure we publish in a way that makes sense.
 Consider how to author alphas or "non-prod" version for testing?
 Document this so contributors know how to release changes.